 Au Pair Responsibilities

-- Preparing meals for children
+- Preparing meals and snacks for the children

-- Driving children to school and activities
+- Driving the children to school and activities

 - Changing diapers, entertaining babies, feeding babies

 - Taking toddlers to the park and activities

 - Bathing, dressing and putting children to bed

 Host families provide au pairs with a weekly schedule allowing them to review the duties and hours for the week.
 View a Sample Weekly Schedule here.

 Ready to get started today?
 Click here to apply to become an au pair.